aws/aws-toolkit-azure-devops/AWS-Extension/Docs/tutorials.rst

 ================================================================================

 #.
 Navigate to your Projects home page and set up a simple ASP.Net Core project to test the tasks before
     starting to use in the your real-world pipelines.
-Choose to have the code hosted in VSTS and complete setup of the initial project, including submitting a sample app generated within Visual Studio on your workstation.
+Choose to have the code hosted in Team Services and complete setup of the initial project, including submitting a sample app generated within Visual Studio on your workstation.
 The test environment is now ready to have a build pipeline defined.